 |SEE ON AMAZON →|

 Additionally, the Mammut jacket boasts a total of five pockets.
 There are two concealed chest pockets and two concealed side pockets on the outside, as well as one simple pocket on the inside.
-All of them are zippered, so you can be certain that whatever you put in them will stay safe.
+Most of them are zippered, so you can be certain that whatever you put in them will stay safe.

 The Convey jacket from Mammut is a good option if you want something that will keep you warm during hikes.
 It is insulated with recycled 700 fill power down, which does an excellent job at retaining heat.
 The jacket is also very lightweight and highly packable, making it a great choice for people who need something that’s easy to carry and that doesn’t take up a lot of space in their bag.